asdf-vm/asdf/docs/plugins/create.md

 which provides the `asdf haxe neko-dylibs-link` to fix an issue where haxe executables expect to find dynamic libraries relative to the executable directory.

-If your plugin provides an asdf extension command, be sure to mention about it on your plugin's README.
+If your plugin provides an asdf extension command, be sure to mention it in your plugin's README.

 ## Custom shim templates

 **PLEASE use this feature only if absolutely required**

 asdf allows custom shim templates.
-For an executable called `foo`, if there's a `shims/foo` file in the plugin, then asdf will copy that file instead of using it's standard shim template.
+For an executable called `foo`, if there's a `shims/foo` file in the plugin, then asdf will copy that file instead of using its standard shim template.

 This must be used wisely.
 For now AFAIK, it's only being used in the Elixir plugin, because an executable is also read as an Elixir file apart from just being an executable.
 Which makes it not possible to use the standard bash shim.